Everything You Need to Know About Microblading

 Q. How do I Find the Right Technician?

 A. I highly recommend you go to a reputable salon that has been in business for a while.
 Ask to see pictures of previous clients.
 Read reviews.
 Ask about licensing and certification.
 Ask about the tools used and if they are new and sealed in their original packages.
-Do they include a followup appointment in the price?
+Do they include a follow-up appointment in the price?
 What kind of training has the technician had and how long have they been performing microblading?
 Someone who is new to the industry with no brow shaping experience, reviews or pictures of happy clients should send up a red flag.

 Who I Recommend

 I had a WONDERFUL experience with Mary at Charisma Salon and Day Spa in Livonia.
-Charisma has been open since 1972 and Mary has been working there for over 16 years.
+Charisma has been open since 1972 and Mary has been working there for 20 years.
 Because she started as a makeup artist and has been waxing and shaping eyebrows for so long, I 100% trusted her with the shape and color of my brows.
 I shared some of my fears and concerns, but ultimately left her to make the decision on the shape of the arch and color to use.

 Microblading is a relatively new industry in general, which is why it is so important to go with someone who has experience with brow shaping and waxing.
 Mary is very meticulous and clean.
 She does an awesome job of explaining the process and preparing you for your microblading session.
-She talks you through everything and sends you away with all the instructions for your followup care.
+She talks you through everything and sends you away with all the instructions for your follow-up care.
 She takes pride in her attention to detail every step of the way, including how close she follows safety procedures and proper technique.

 Q. What is the Healing Process Like?